 Ease Of Use

 When it comes to using the storage container and gaining access to the water, you have many options.
-The most common type is a spigot that is either built-in or you can attach it to the storage container when needed.
+The most common type is a spigot built-in, or you can attach it to the storage container when needed.
 These are easy to use, but you want to make sure you verify the spigots material.
 Plastic seems to break easier.

 The other common type of access is via a siphoning pump and water hose.
-Depending on what you are using the water for during this specific moment, this is a common type of water delivery system that allows you to use the water for many uses.
+Depending on what you are using the water for during this specific moment, this is a common type of water delivery system that allows you to use it for many uses.

 These included bathing, cleaning, or even taking care of animals.
 Regardless of which type you choose, you must be comfortable using it and find it easy to use even during high-stress situations.